 What do they look for in a house survey?

-Your surveyor will check for a range of defects, risks and potential problems and may offer advice on best next steps.
+Your surveyor will check for a range of defects, risks and potential problems and may offer advice on the best next steps.
 There are different types of house survey which are appropriate for different kinds/ages of property, and where costs vary according to complexity.

 A basic RICS Level 1 Home Condition Report looks at: